phetsims/phet-info/postmortem_process.md

  - Require the entire sim team to participate, and optionally anyone else who had a significant involvement.
 Have the meeting as soon as possible after the sim is released, so that experiences are still fresh in everyone's mind.
 Allow sufficient time for the meeting, 1.5-2 hours.

  - [ ]  **2.
 Enlist a meeting moderator**
- - This should be someone who was not on the team and has no vested interest in the sim.
-The moderator's job is to make sure the meeting runs efficiently, stays on point, and doesn't become overly negative.
-The moderator also documents the meeting, or you can enlist an additional person (not one of the participants) to be the secretary.
-Do not record the meeting.
+ - The moderator's job is to make sure the meeting runs efficiently, stays on point, and focuses on constructive (but not overly negative) critcism.
+The moderator can be someone not on the sim team, or in many cases the Development Coordinator.
+The moderator also documents the important points of the meeting.

  - [ ]  **3.
-Create github issue**
+Create github postmortem issue**
  - Create a github issue in the repository of the sim for which the postmortem is occuring.
 The main takeaways will be recorded in this issue.

  - [ ]  **4.
 Two successes and two improvements**